ruby4785/Global-Hotels-and-Resorts-GHR-Analysis-/README.md

 53 submissions worldwide, including 31 from RIT, 16 from UofR, and 6 international teams.
 Used tools like R, Python, Tableau, JMP, and Excel.

 We achieved first place 🥇 with teamwork and dedication.
-Shoutout to my teammate Rahul Kengeri 🙌 Grateful for the journey!
-Check out the details here: Link 👈
+Shoutout to my teammate Harshitha B Nag 🙌 Grateful for the journey!
+Check out the details here: https://www.rit.edu/business/sites/rit.edu.business/files/2023-12/2023%20Business%20Analytics%20Competition%20-Round%201%20Presentation%20Results.pdf 👈

 ## Artifacts

-1)
+1) GHR_analysis.ipynb - Contains all the code we used to build the graphs and analysis that we used in our executive report
+2) Global Hotels and Resorts(GHR) Analysis.pdf - Executive report containing all our findings and recommendations